slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Humility With forward action: 'I wasn’t the smartest in X but..' integrity is what you think is what you say, and the same what you do. being vulnerable is taking don't be afraid of taking a risk.

--->
+> *'Truth only means something when it's hard to admit.' -- Nicholas Sparks*
+> *'I lie to myself all the time.
+But I never believe me.' -- S.E.
+Hinton* -->